Trump has 'enormous respect' for Merkel, says aide - BBC News

 One of Donald Trump's closest advisers has told the BBC the US president-elect's criticism of German Chancellor Angela Merkel has been misinterpreted.

-In an interview, Mr Trump had said Mrs Merkel had made an "utterly catastrophic mistake by letting all these illegals into the country".
+In an interview on Monday, Mr Trump had said Mrs Merkel had made an "utterly catastrophic mistake by letting all these illegals into the country".

 But Anthony Scaramucci said the incoming president had an "enormous amount of respect for her".